From Slow Bidirectional to Fast Autoregressive Video Diffusion Models: Abstract

 \section{Abstract}

 Current video diffusion models achieve impressive generation quality but struggle in interactive applications due to bidirectional attention dependencies.
 The generation of a single frame requires the model to process the entire sequence, including the future.
-We address this limitation by adapting a pretrained bidirectional diffusion transformer to a causal transformer that generates frames on-the-fly.
+We address this limitation by adapting a pretrained bidirectional diffusion transformer to an autoregressive transformer that generates frames on-the-fly.
 To further reduce latency, we extend distribution matching distillation (DMD) to videos, distilling 50-step diffusion model into a 4-step generator.
 To enable stable and high-quality distillation, we introduce a student initialization scheme based on teacher's ODE trajectories, as well as an asymmetric distillation strategy that supervises a causal student model with a bidirectional teacher.
 This approach effectively mitigates error accumulation in autoregressive generation, allowing long-duration video synthesis despite training on short clips.
-Our model supports fast streaming generation of high quality videos at 9.4 FPS on a single GPU thanks to KV caching.
+Our model achieves a total score of 84.27 on the VBench-Long benchmark, surpassing all previous video generation models.
+It enables fast streaming generation of high-quality videos at 9.4 FPS on a single GPU thanks to KV caching.
 Our approach also enables streaming video-to-video translation, image-to-video, and dynamic prompting in a zero-shot manner.
-We will release the code based on an open-source model in the future.
+We release our code and pretrained models.